Working Principle of Transformer

 It is clear from the curve that, linear relation between V & Ie is maintained from point A & K. The point ′A′ is known as ′ankle point′ and point ′K′ is known as ′Knee Point′.

-voltage of electric current transformer" title="Knee Point Voltage of Current Transformer" class="alignright"/>
+voltage of current transformer" title="Knee Point Voltage of Current Transformer" class="alignright"/>

 Why CT Secondary Should Not Be Kept Open?

-The electrical power system load current always flows through electric current transformer primary; irrespective of whether the electric current transformer is open circuited or connected to burden at its secondary.
+The electrical power system load current always flows through current transformer primary; irrespective of whether the current transformer is open circuited or connected to burden at its secondary.